 When to book?

-Bookings are permitted up until 5 days before the activity as long as there are still places.
-Book as soon as possible to guarantee availability.
+You can book up until 5 days before the activity as long as there are still places.
+Book now to guarantee your spot.

 You must print the voucher and show it to take part in the activity.